mengmenglv/learngit/read.md

-ksdfjlkdjflksjdlfgit is a version control syste slkfkdjfkdsjflkste git has a mutable index stage git tracks changes of files
+klkdlkgjlkdfjgkljdglklgjit is a version control syste kfkdjfkdsjflkste gie git tracks changes of files